inmite/android-validation-komensky/README.md

 # ValidationKomensky for Android
-Library for validating user input easily.
+A simple library for validating user input in forms using annotations.

-Just annotate view fields with validation annotations and you are ready to validate user input with one line of code.

 ![alt text](https://raw.github.com/inmite/android-validation-komensky/master/graphics/demo.png "user input validations")

 Features:

- - Validate all views at once and show feedback to user.
-With one line of code.
+ - Validate **all views at once** and show feedback to user. _With one line of code._
- - Live validation - check user input as he moves between views with immediate feedback.
+ - **Live validation** - check user input as he moves between views with immediate feedback.
- - Extensible library - you can add your own validations or adapters for custom views.
+ - **Extensible** library - you can add your own validations or adapters for custom views.

 ## How to include it in your project: